Gkcloud5/Better-future/Learning/Operating System/Theory Parts/Process synchronization/Critical section/Peterson's solution.md

 #### About Peterson's solution:

-* It is a software soultion of critical section
+* It is a software solution of critical section.
+* Software means program, it's a collection of instruction.